myheritage/mcollective-plugin-packages/README.md

 Due to the way the puppet package provider works, both version and revision have to be given.
 Version only is not supported.

+# Development

+## Ubuntu 12.04

+In order to run the tests under Ubuntu 12.04, do

+- `apt-get install rubygem19-mcollective-test rubygem19-mocha rubygem19-fpm`
+- generate a GPG key
+- build the packages needed: `util/deb-generate-testset KEYID`

 # Copyright

 Licensed under BSD License. <braeuer.jens@gmail.com>